Business mentoring

 Changing direction

 Maybe you want to build a new product, address a different market, or change the direction of the company.
-You need expert help to think this through
+Find a mentor with real world experience of where you want to go

 Sounding board